TGITS/devtoolbox/java/library/datafaker/datafaker-example/README.md

 # Datafaker Example Code

-Example code to illustrate the use of the library Datafaker :
+Examples of code to illustrate the use of the library Datafaker :

 * [Official Site](https://www.datafaker.net/)
 * [GitHub repository](https://github.com/datafaker-net/datafaker/)